-The report states that since 2012 retention rates have fallen and suggests that, ‘system instability (the pace and nature of policy changes) and mixed experiences of support may contribute to some head teachers leaving the profession.’
+The report stated that since 2012 retention rates had fallen and it suggested that, ‘system instability (the pace and nature of policy changes) and mixed experiences of support may contribute to some head teachers leaving the profession.’

-It is my belief that if we are to truly effect change and stop the high levels of stress, burnout and early attrition, we need to increase our understanding of the climate and culture of our schools and the corrosive impact that many of the changes have had on our school leaders.
+I believe we still need to increase our understanding of the climate and culture of our schools and the corrosive impact that many of the changes have had on our school leaders.
 Only then will solutions for retaining our Heads have any deep and long-lasting impact.

-What’s causing our Heads to lose their sense of vocation, passion and purpose?
+What’s causing our Heads to continue to lose their sense of vocation, passion and purpose?

 With the changes that have taken place in the profession over the past decade or so, education has become heavily task-centred.
 Workload solutions have tended to focus on the management of tasks rather than looking at ‘how’ the person charged with carrying out the tasks manages themselves.
 From my experience, looking at this area of school leadership can provide more concrete and long-lasting solutions to addressing both the workload challenge and keeping Heads in the profession.

 Whether Head Teachers are new in-post, well-established or long serving, too frequently the type of support that they receive is mainly concerned with meeting the strategic and operational aspects of their role.
 Their emotional and psychological needs are often neglected.
 Ironically, this is often where support is most needed.

 Many Head Teachers sacrifice meeting their own needs to meet the needs of those they serve.
 It is this level of constant giving without moments to replenish, that for many leads to an impoverished sense of self, illness and in some cases complete burn-out.

 A point must be reached where commitment and activity can be separated.
 Head teachers need to be supported to address and engage with their roles in new ways.
 These new ways ought to include the prioritisation of self-awareness, self-management and self-compassion.